ContainerSSH/containerssh.github.io/docs/guides/honeypot.md

 ## Further hardening

-This creates a honeypot that lets attackers in a container.
+This creates a honeypot that lets attackers access a container.
 However, in a real world scenario you may want to integrate micro virtual machines instead of containers for better security, such as [Firecracker](https://firecracker-microvm.github.io/).
 Alternatively, you may want to investigate tools like [gVisor](https://github.com/google/gvisor) which implement a separate security layer for your container.
 This is beyond the scope of this guide.